kumarh1982/csharp_multithreaded_stock_quotes/README.md

 from a text file and gets the quotes by using Yahoo Finance API by using System.Threading.ThreadPool.

+How to build :

+a) Windows systems : You can use Visual Studio 2013 solution file provided.
+Tested with Visual Studio 2013 Express Edition

+b) Linux Systems : You can build against Mono.
+This has been tested against Debian Wheezy :

+	1) Copy two cs files into your working directory.
+	2) Install mono :

+				sudo apt-get install mono-complete

+	3) Compile the project :

+				mcs *.cs -out:main.exe

+	4) Execute it :

+				mono main.exe

 Example code :

             StockQueryEngine engine = new StockQueryEngine();